betaott/betaott.github.io/_posts/2019-09-22-what-is-abr-or-adaptive-bitrate-streaming.md

 * ABR stands for Adaptive Bit Rate.
 * It refers to the adaptive nature of media delivery where the player requests media of different bitrates depending on the available bandwidth.
 * It requires the cooperation of the encoders, packagers, CDN, players to make ABR a successful technology.

+If you have anything to add to this discussion, please let me know in the comments section.
+Until next time, thank you and good bye!